List of Shortland Street characters introduced in 1992: Claire Lloyd

 Claire Lloyd was the cheating fiancé of Hone Ropata (Temuera Morrison).
 The two got engaged prior to the first episode and she was the reason Hone moved to Ferndale.
 However she started an affair with both Chris Warner (Michael Galvin) and Michael McKenna (Paul Gittins), which resulted in Hone dumping her.

 Irene Raynor

 Irene Raynor was the nosey mother of Alison Raynor (Danielle Cormack).
 She was portrayed by Jan Saussey in two stints in 1992 and 1993.
-She first appeared in 1992 and was disgusted Alison was flatting with two male flatmates.
-Her friendship with Tom Neilson (Adrian Keeling) led many to believe the two were having an affair and resulted in Marj (Elizabeth McRae) confronting Irene however this was not the case.
+She first appeared in 1992 and discovered Alison was flatting with two male flatmates.She was less fazed by this than her husband and ended up staying with them for an extended holiday whilst her husband returned home.
+Her friendship with Tom Neilson (Adrian Keeling) led many to believe the two were having an affair and resulted in Marj (Elizabeth McRae) confronting Irene, however this was not the case and the two were simply friends.
 Irene returned in 1993 to witness her daughters marriage to Chris Warner (Michael Galvin) however when Chris did not show, Irene escorted her daughter to the airport to depart Ferndale.